picotech/picosdk-python-wrappers/README.md

 To run the unit tests, you will need to install nose (e.g. `pip install nose`.)
 Then, run `nosetests` in the root of the repo.

+## Obtaining support

+Please visit our [Support page](https://www.picotech.com/tech-support) to contact us directly or visit our [Test and Measurement Forum](https://www.picotech.com/support/forum17.html) to post questions.

+## Contributing

+Contributions are welcome.
+Please refer to our [guidelines for contributing](.github/CONTRIBUTING.md) for further information.

+## Copyright and licensing

+See [LICENSE.md](LICENSE.md) for license terms.

+*PicoScope* and *PicoLog* are registered trademarks of Pico Technology Ltd.

+*Windows* is a registered trademark of Microsoft Corporation.

+*Mac* and *macOS* are registered trademarks of Apple, Inc.

+*Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

+Copyright © 2018 Pico Technology Ltd. All rights reserved.